Gender marking in job titles: Generally accepted writing conventions

 Proponents of gender-neutral job titles believe that such titles should be used, especially when referring to hypothetical persons.
 For example, firefighter instead of fireman; mail carrier, letter carrier, or post worker rather than mailman; flight attendant instead of steward or stewardess; bartender instead of barman or barmaid.
 In the rare case where no useful gender-neutral alternative is available, they believe both male and female terms should be used.

 Proponents of gender-neutral language advocate the use of a neuter form when/where appropriate.
 For example, a company may seek to fill a vacancy and hire a new chairperson.
 Since a gendered individual doesn't currently hold the position, its title reverts to a neuter form.
 Once that position is filled, many advocates believe gender can be attached to the title as appropriate (chairman or chairwoman).

 Sometimes this formulation can lead to inconsistent gender-specific usage, in which women become chairpersons but men remain chairmen.
 Some women opt to use the word chairman in preference to chairwoman, subject to the style Madam or Mister prefixing the title, which they perceive to be gender-neutral by itself.
 Particularly in academia, the word Chair is often used to designate the person chosen to oversee the agenda at meetings of an organized group.

 The principle of gender-neutral language dictates that job titles that add suffixes to make them feminine should be avoided.
 For example, "usher", not "usherette"; "comedian", not "comedienne".
-Some of these are almost entirely obsolete now, such as sculptress, poetess, and aviatrix.
+Some of these are almost entirely obsolete now, such as sculptress, authoress, poetess, and aviatrix.
 If gender is relevant, the words woman or female should be used instead of "lady" ("my grandmother was the first female doctor in the province"), except if the masculine is "lord" (as in "landlady").
 In the case of landlord or landlady, it may be preferable to find an equivalent title with the same meaning, such as proprietor or lessor.
-However, when a female is in the office of "the Gentleman Usher of the Black Rod", it is changed to "the Lady Usher of the Black Rod" or simply "Usher of the Black Rod", as in Canada.
+However, when a woman is in the office of "the Gentleman Usher of the Black Rod", it is changed to "the Lady Usher of the Black Rod" or simply "Usher of the Black Rod", as in Canada.

 Advisors on non-sexist usage deprecate terms such as "male nurse", "female doctor", "male model", or "female judge" because such terms are often used when the gender and sex is irrelevant.
 These advisors say that the statement of exception reinforces harmful assumptions about the gender of people in those professions.